 According to ONS data, retired households faced average price rises of 2.8% a year from 2006 to 2018 compared to 2.3% for non-retirees.

-The South West was the region that saw the biggest rent increase of 5.5% in August 2020 compared to the previous August, according to the HomeLet Rental Index, while average rental costs went up by 5.4% in the North West, 3.5% in Yorkshire and Humberside and 3.1% in Scotland.
+The East of England was the region that saw the biggest rent increase of 8.5% in May 2021 compared to the previous May, according to the HomeLet Rental Index, while average rental costs went up by 8.4% in the South West, 7.7% in Wales and 6.9% in Yorkshire and Humberside.

 Doing it for the kids